 |Government||Comparative Indicators||Business Protocol|

 Malaysia is located in Southeastern Asia, and is a peninsula bordering Thailand and the northern one-third of the island of Borneo, bordering Indonesia, Brunei, and the South China Sea, south of Vietnam.
 The country is slightly larger than the U.S. state of New Mexico.

 Malaysia’s government is a federal parliamentary democracy with a constitutional monarch and a bicameral parliament, and is a member of the Commonwealth (formerly known as British Commonwealth).
 Malaysia is a federation of peninsular Malaysia, Sabah and Sarawak.

-- Executive Branch: Chief of State Paramount Ruler King Tuanku ABDUL HALIM Mu'adzam Shah; Head of Government: Prime Minister Mohamed NAJIB bin Abdul Najib Razak; cabinet Elections: Kings are elected for 5-year terms from among the nine sultans of the peninsular Malaysian states.
+Executive: Chief of State: King Sultan ABDULLAH Sultan Ahmad Shah (Since 24 January 2019); Head of Government: Prime Minister MAHATHIR bin Mohamad (Since 10 May 2018); Cabinet Elections: Kings are elected for 5-year terms from among the nine sultans of the peninsular Malaysian states.
 The king is also the leader of the Islamic faith in Malaysia.

 The legal system is based on English common law.
 Islamic law is applied to Muslims in matters of family law and religion.
 Malaysia has not accepted compulsory ICJ (International Court of Justice) jurisdiction.
 (What does this mean?)